Just ask any kid and they’ll tell you that Brussels sprouts must be healthy. After one glance they know – Brussels Sprouts scream healthy food!

 There are two forms of vitamin K:

 Vitamin K1 is the most well-known, and essential for blood coagulation.
 This is the formation of clots so that cuts and injuries stop bleeding (5).
-Due to this function, it’s important for anyone on blood thinners to be aware of high Vitamin K foods like Brussel sprouts in their diets.
+Due to this function, it’s important for anyone on blood thinners to be aware of high Vitamin K foods like Brussels sprouts in their diets.

 Vitamin K2 plays a role in bone growth, bone health, and protection against osteoporosis, especially during menopause (6).